viktor-nikolov/lwIP-file-via-socket/README.md

 void demo_FileViaSocket_thread(void *p)
 {
     try {
-        FileViaSocket f( SERVER_ADDR, SERVER_PORT ); // Declare the object and open the connection
-        f << "Hello world!\n"; // We are using '\n' instead of std::endl in order to control what is f << "It worked.\n";   // written to the file on the remote server.
+        FileViaSocket f( ServerAddress, SERVER_PORT ); // Declare the object and open the connection f << "Hello world!\n"; // We are using '\n' instead of std::endl in order to control what is written
+                                   // to the file on the remote server. f << std::flush;       // Flushing the buffer, "Hello world!\n" is sent in a TCP packet. f << "It worked.\n";
+    } // Object f ceases to exist, destructor on 'f' is called, buffer is flushed,
-    } // Destructor on 'f' is called, the connection is closed, a file is created on the server catch( const std::exception& e ) {
+      // "It worked.\n" is sent in a TCP packet, the socket connection is closed, a file is created on the server catch( const std::exception& e ) {
         // Handle exception
     }